The Assouad dimension of self-affine measures on sponges: Introduction: dimensions of self-affine measures

 The measure $\nu_{\mathbf{p}} $ has an equivalent characterisation as the push-forward of the Bernoulli measure generated by $\mathbf{p}$ under the natural projection from the symbolic space to the attractor.
 More precisely, given $\mathbf{p}$, the Bernoulli measure on the symbolic space $\Sigma=\mathcal{I}^{\mathbb{N}}$ is the product measure $\mu_{\mathbf{p}}=\mathbf{p}^{\mathbb{N}}$.
 The natural projection $\pi:\,\Sigma\to F$ is given by

 where $f_{i_1i_2\ldots i_k}=f_{i_1}\circ f_{i_2} \circ\ldots\circ f_{i_k}$.
 Then $\nu_{\mathbf{p}} = \mu_{\mathbf{p}}\circ \pi^{-1}$.

 Computing (or estimating) the dimensions of self-affine measures in general is a hard problem.
 Moreover, many self-affine measures fail to be doubling (and so have infinite Assouad dimension) and so some conditions are needed in order to obtain sensible results.
 The specific self-affine measures we are able to handle are those supported on `Bara\'nski type sponges'.
 That is, the $A_i$ are diagonal matrices and we assume a separation condition (the `very strong SPPC', see Definition \ref{def:SPPC}) which, roughly speaking, says that all relevant projections of the measure satisfy the, more familiar, strong separation condition (SSC).
 For such measures we derive upper and lower bounds for the Assouad and lower dimensions, see Theorem \ref{thm:dimMeasure}.
 Moreover, the upper and lower bounds agree when $d=2,3$ (see Lemma~\ref{lem:B=Aford23}) and also in many other cases in higher dimensions.
+It remains an interesting open problem whether our bounds are sharp in full generality, see Question~\ref{ques:1}.
 One of the main technical challenges in considering `Bara\'nski type sponges' instead of, for example, those of `Bedford--McMullen' or `Lalley--Gatzouras' type is that we have to control the ratio of the measure of approximate cubes with `different orderings'.
 As such we develop a number of technical tools which may have further application, e.g. the subdivision argument used in proving Proposition \ref{prop:ratioOfMeasures}.
 An interesting consequence of our results is that there can be a `dimension gap' for such self-affine constructions, even in the plane, see Corollary \ref{cor:dimgap} and Proposition \ref{prop:ex1}.